databricks.labs.dqx.check_funcs

 Build an aggregation check condition and closure for dataset-level validation.

-This function verifies that an aggregation (count, sum, avg, min, max) on a column or group of columns does not exceed a specified limit.
+This function verifies that an aggregation on a column or group of columns does not exceed a specified limit.
+Supports curated aggregate functions (count, sum, avg, stddev, percentile, etc.) and any Databricks built-in aggregate.
 Rows where the aggregation result exceeds the limit are flagged.

 Arguments: